RaspberryPiFoundation/weather-station/README.md

   sudo apt-get install i2c-tools python-smbus telnet apache2 mysql-server python-mysqldb php5 libapache2-mod-php5 php5-mysql -y
   ```

   This will take some time.
 You will be prompted to create and confirm a password for the root user of the MySQL database server.
-The password you choose will need to be put into `database.py` (line 87) unless you use `raspberry`.

 1. Create the database within MySQL.

   `mysql -u root -p`